eilvelia/tdl/README.md

 #### `client.execute(query: Object) => (Object | null)`

-Synchronously call a TDLib method and receive a response.
-This function can be called only with the methods marked as "can be called synchronously" in the TDLib documentation.
+Call a TDLib method synchronously.
+This function can be used only with the methods marked as "can be called synchronously" in the TDLib documentation.

 ```javascript
 const res = client.execute({